US regulators dispute finding of cancer-causing soda

 The group asked the Food and Drug Administration to ban caramel coloring agents that contain the chemical known as 4-methylimidazole, or 4-MI.
 This follows a similar plea last year.

-The FDA said it was reviewing the group’s petition, but the drinks were still safe.
+The FDA said it is reviewing the group’s petition, but that the drinks were still safe.

 “A consumer would have to consume well over a thousand cans of soda a day to reach the doses administered in the studies that have shown links to cancer in rodents,” said Doug Karas, an FDA spokesman, in a statement.